YideBN/funmenu_consoled.lua/README.md

 # funmenu_consoled.lua
-Just mine script for gmod
+This is just my script for GMOD (I used to have one server and this script was for it)